nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/dynamicgroup.md

 #### Updating or Deleting a Dynamic Group via REST

 !!! important
-    It is not possible to perform a nested update of `children` when updating a new Dynamic Group.
+    It is not possible to perform a nested update of `children` when updating a Dynamic Group.
 You must use the endpoint for creating Dynamic Group Memberships as explained below under [Updating or Deleting Child Groups via REST](#updating-or-deleting-child-groups-via-rest).

 Updating or deleting a Dynamic Group is done by sending a request to the detail endpoint for that object.

-A Dynamic Group may be updated using `PUT` or `PATCH` (for a partial update) requests.
+A Dynamic Group may be updated using `PUT` or `PATCH` requests.
 As usual for REST, a `PUT` request requires the entire object to be described, while a `PATCH` allows for individual fields to be updated without affecting the other fields.
 For example if you wanted to update the `name` and the `description` together, leaving every other field with their current values as provided:

 ```json
 PATCH /api/extras/dynamic-groups/{uuid}/